jteijema/ASR-XAI/README.md

 ## Features

-- Tools and methods for interpreting ASR models
+- Tools and methods for interpreting ASReview models
 - Visualization of model decisions
-- Support for popular ASR frameworks
+- Support for popular ASReview Framework

 ## Installation